mantidproject/mantid/docs/source/api/python/mantid/api/AlgoTimeRegister.rst

     ThreadID=124522639565888, AlgorithmName=demo_function, StartTime=144539, EndTime=1346405816

 **Example 2 - Use AlgoTimeRegister to measure time - overwrite the performance.log file:**
-The performance configuration can be overwritten in the script, to define the a custom `performancelog.filename`.
+The performance configuration can be overwritten in the script, by defining a custom `performancelog.filename` and calling evertyhing within the `amend_config` with block.

 .. testcode:: AlgoTimeRegisterStartOverWriteFile